in Restorative Yoga

 The modular formula of the training program allows you to progress at your own pace.

-October 29 to November 22, 2020: Yoga for stress and anxiety (Online and face-to-face training)
+July to August, 2022: Yoga for stress and anxiety (Online and in person training)

 Yoga for digestion